wazum/sluggi/README.md

 - Admins see the full URL path with the mismatched portion highlighted

 Locked and synced pages suppress the indicator entirely – locked pages have intentional custom URLs, and synced pages will self-correct on the next title change.

+> [!NOTE]
+> When a page has a custom URL path (slug outside the editor's permitted hierarchy), the page is locked, AND the editor has no full-path-edit permission, the field is rendered read-only with a single "contact administrator" note.
+The regenerate-to-fix advice would be misleading there — the lock would block it.
+Editors with full-path-edit permission keep the regular controls and can still adjust the URL via the "Edit full path" button.

 ### Redirect Info